 Every senior undertakes a senior thesis project.
 In fall of their junior year, students consult with their faculty advisors about potential thesis topics.
 The following spring, our majors will enroll in L93 405 Theory and Methods and L93 401 Thesis Prospectus Workshop to develop their thesis topic and produce a feasible thesis proposal under the guidance of IPH faculty.

 IPH is an ideal program for students seeking academic honors.
 The level of Latin honors - cum laude, magna cum laude, and summa cum laude - is determined by the candidate's overall GPA and the College of Arts & Sciences.
 IPH awards departmental honors based on the same criteria as Latin honors above, but also on the level of performance on the junior comprehensive exam, the quality of the senior thesis, performance in major courses, and recommendations of IPH faculty.
 IPH Departmental Honors are as follows:

 All students seeking departmental honors must sit for the junior exam.
 Students who do not receive an honors-level mark for the exam may elect to retake the exam in the senior year.

-In the fall of your Senior year, you will take L93 403 The Senior Thesis Tutorial and L93 450 Interdisciplinary Topics in the Humanities in addition to meeting regularly with your thesis mentors.
-In the spring of your Senior year, you will take L93 455 The IPH Senior Colloquium and students will have a full senior thesis draft submitted to their advisors and will defend their work later that semester.
-In addition, they will take the IPH Foreign Language exam.
+In the fall of your Senior year, you will take L93 403 Senior Thesis Tutorial and L93 450 Interdisciplinary Topics in the Humanities in addition to meeting regularly with your thesis mentors.
+In addition, they will take the language application exercise.
+In the spring of your Senior year, you will take L93 455 IPH Senior Colloquium and students will have a full senior thesis draft submitted to their advisors and will defend their work later that semester.